Episode 17: He’s Able

 (Sings) Father, we thank you

-Possibly my favorite, and certainly the most hauntingly beautiful track on the album is “Black Baby,” performed by Marceline Jones, accompanied by Loretta Cordell and Richard Tropp.
-Not unlike down from his glory, this song has a different feel from the rest of the album.
+Possibly my favorite, and certainly the most hauntingly beautiful track on the album, is “Black Baby,” performed by Marceline Jones, accompanied by Loretta Cordell and Richard Tropp.
+Not unlike Down from His Glory, this song has a different feel from the rest of the album.
 The recording is a bit raw, the musical influences more European, but the themes speak the message of the album, and Marceline's delivery of the vocals is anything but contrived.

 Loretta’s organ swells against the soft chimes of ethereal bells, as Richard’s cello hums a somber melody.
 Marceline’s voice begins with a whispering vibrato, the melody becoming increasingly haunting as the song builds to a crescendo.